mh-daoud/react-native-nt-calendar/README.md

 ## Why create this and not use an already existing package ?

 for two main reasons
-- First the other alternative packages does not support Hijri calender.
+- First the other alternative packages does not support Hijri calendar.
-- Second this will be designed to support the ability to modify the Calender component designs and also the whole layout of the calender.
+- Second this will be designed to support the ability to modify the Calendar component designs and also the whole layout of the calendar.
 - Thrid (extra):  is that the most used and recommend component till the create of this repo was created by a team that I don't want to use their products or services for personal reasons.

 and mostly becuase I want to